swedenconnect/technical-framework/Identity Binding.md

 <img align="center" src="img/transparent.png"></img>
 </p>

-# Binding of eIDAS identity to records in the Swedish population register
+# Binding of eIDAS Identity to Record in the Swedish Population Register

-### 2023-06-07 (draft)
+### 2023-06-08 (draft)

-This document contains information about the binding process when an eIDAS identity is linked to a record in the Swedish population register.
+This document contains information about the binding processes that
+associate a Swedish identity number to an eIDAS notified edID.

 ---